3.

 Abbott and Doenhoff, 1959

 A suitable profile can be selected from profile catalogues based on aerodynamic requirements.
 The shapes and aerodynamic data of thin and low camber profiles can be obtained from extensive airfoil catalogues used in aeronautics, for example [Abbott and Doenhoff, 1959].
-In other cases, blade profile shapes are based, for example, on experimental profiles tested directly in profile cascades.
 If a suitable blade profile is missing from the catalog, it must be developed and experimentally verified.

 Base airfoil